cppalliance/safe-cpp/proposal/draft.md

      ^
 ```

-This example demonstrates that you can't relocate through the reference returned from `std::get`.
+This example shows that you can't relocate through the reference returned from `std::get`.
 You can't relocate through a dynamic subscript of an array.
 You can't relocate the subobject of a global variable.
 You can only relocate or drop _owned places_.

 If we can't relocate through a reference, how do we relocate through elements of `std::tuple`, `std::array` or `std::variant`?
 Unless those become magic types with special compiler support, you can't.
-Those standard containers only provide access to their elements through accessor functions.
-But initialization analysis only considers the definition of the current function; it doesn't leap into other functions, because that's on the slippery slope to whole-program analysis.
+Those standard containers only provide access to their elements through accessor functions which return references.
+Subobjects behind references are not _owned places_.

 We address the defects in C++'s algebraic types by including new first-class tuple, array and [choice](#choice-types) types.
-Safe C++ is still compatible with legacy types, but due to their non-local element access, relocation from their subobjects is not feasible.
+Safe C++ is still compatible with legacy types, but due to their non-local element access, relocation from their subobjects is not currently implemented.
 Relocation is important to type safety, because many types prohibit default states, making C++-style move semantics impossible.
 Either relocate your object, or put it in an `optional` from which it can be unwrapped.

 [**tuple1.cxx**](https://github.com/cppalliance/safe-cpp/blob/master/proposal/tuple1.cxx) -- [(Compiler Explorer)](https://godbolt.org/z/4hq7Eb86x)
 ```cpp